9elements/LinuxBootSMM/README.md

    - *smm_registers*
    - *spi_info*
    - *s3_comm*
-2. *smm_loader* - reads the previously parsed informations, sets up the addresses accordingly, installs SMI handlers.
+2. *smm_handler* - consist of the functions that are to be called from the assembly trampoline, and effectively run in SMM.
-3. *smm_reloc_init* - reads CPU specific informations, performs SMBASE relocation for each CPU, calls functions exposed by *smm_loader* module.
+3. *smm_loader* - reads the previously parsed informations, sets up the parameters accordingly, loads assembly trampoline, relocation (C-)handlers, and the permanent handler.
 The existing solution for moving the SMM ownership to EDK2 payload distinguishes two boot paths [[15]](#15) which require different approaches, these boot paths are: S0 boot - a basic boot path "boot with full configuration", i.e. usual power-up, and S3 Resume - "save to RAM resume", the system configuration is saved and system is placed in S3 "sleep" state, during the S3 resume phase the firmware loads the saved state.
 Issues introduced by these two boot paths mentioned in the documentation are:
  - **S0 boot**: Payloads shall **not** be silicon dependent, hence firmware (coreboot), must provide the payload with silicon specific register definitions.
 This issue was solved by providing these, as well as SPI layout, using the coreboot table (cbtable).
 The exact definitions are available given in the source file and omitted here [[14]](#14).